emboylen/phd/literature review/reproducible-bibliometric-analysis/METHODS.md

 ## Complete Methodological Description

-This document provides a comprehensive description of the bibliometric analysis methods implemented in this reproducible workflow.
+This document provides a comprehensive description of the bibliometric analysis methods implemented in this reproducible workflow, covering both the R-based (bibliometrix) and Python-based approaches.

 ---